10th Finchley

 1926 started with a lot of talk about summer camp.
 It was generally thought that a camp overseas would be good and as several of the older boys could speak a little French it was a case of where to go in France.
 The sister of one of the Patrol Leaders had been to Cauterets in the French Pyrenees and recommended it, so ‘Pop’ set about finding somewhere there to camp.

 Over Easter there was a Rover Moot in London attended by Rovers from all over the United Kingdom as well as some from abroad.
 The biggest meeting was held at the Royal Albert Hall on Saturday 3rd April with the 10th performing a number of roles.
 Two members were part of the welcome group for the Chief Scout, a dozen acted as stewards and took up a collection in the balcony and the pipers had the honour of playing into the arena a procession of flags of the Empire.
-Additionally P R Hubbard had the privilege of being invested as a Rover Scout by the Chief Scout.
+Additionally P R Hubbard had the privilege of being personally invested as a Rover Scout by the Chief Scout.

 On the Sunday there was a special ‘Rovers’ Own’ at the Coliseum where the address was given by the Lord Bishop of London.
 On the Monday there were several different conferences and discussion groups.